renatovfreitas/FinalProject_DataAnalytics_UFCEventsDataAnalysis/README.md

 It does not intented to suggest or induce any betting activities.

 Main skills:
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA);
-Data Cleaning and Manipulation - dealing with missing values and outliers Basic Statistics and Probability
+Data Cleaning and Manipulation - dealing with missing values and outliers;
+Basic Statistics and Probability;
-Data Visualization
+Data Visualization;
-Storytelling / Communication
+Storytelling / Communication;